JaredCE/json-schema-to-openAPI-schema-object/README.md

 As of version 0.3.0, it is now advised to run a schema through a de-referencer like: https://apitools.dev/json-schema-ref-parser/ to properly deal with `$ref`.
 I have removed my own poor implementation of de-referencing JSON schemas since there are libraries that can do it better than I can.

+It should be noted, that de-referencing libraries have their own issues and might not be able to properly parse your JSON.
+Due to the way OpenAPI v3.0.X Schema Object's are handled, should the referencing not be 100% correct you might face issues using this library and it's output to be used with OpenAPI 3.0.X.

 ## Conversions

 This attempts to massage the standard JSON Schema to a compatible OpenAPI v3.0.X Schema Object.
 There are many properties that are not supported by OpenAPI v3.0.X Schema Object, though have now been supported by [OpenAPI v3.1.X](https://spec.openapis.org/oas/v3.1.0#schema-object).
 This library should only be used if working with OpenAPI v3.0.X.